Authority: Vice Chancellor and Dean, Division of Academic and Student Affairs (DASA)

 2.1 “Approved Animal” means a Service or Assistance Animal that has been granted as a reasonable accommodation under this rule.

 2.2 “Assistance Animals” means animals that provide emotional support or therapy which alleviates one or more identified symptoms or effects of a person’s disability.
 Some, but not all, Assistance Animals are professionally trained, but in other cases Assistance Animals provide the necessary support to individuals with disabilities without any formal training or certification.
-The important consideration for the Disability Services Office and the NC State unit responsible for the university housing is whether or not the animal performs the assistance or provides the benefit needed as a reasonable accommodation by the person with the disability.
+The important consideration for the Disability Resource Office and the NC State unit responsible for the university housing is whether or not the animal performs the assistance or provides the benefit needed as a reasonable accommodation by the person with the disability.
 Unlike a Service Animal, an Assistance Animal does not assist a person with a disability with activities of daily living, nor does it accompany a person with a disability at all times.
 Assistance Animals may be considered for access to university housing, however, they are not permitted in other areas of the university (e.g. libraries, academic buildings, classrooms, labs, student centers, etc.).

 2.3 “Owner” means the individual who has requested the accommodation and has received approval to bring an Assistance Animal into university housing.